wurthless-elektroniks/badjasper/readme.md

   cause, otherwise it breaks XeLL.)
 - Everything powers down and the SMC makes it back to our reboot statemachine, whose state has persisted through the reboot.
 So, it powers the system on by pretending that the power button was pressed.
-- Once the power-up sequence completes, the reboot statemachine restores the power-up cause, and goes idle.
+- Once the power-up sequence completes, the reboot statemachine restores the power-up cause, and goes idle until it's time to run the next hard reset.

 LED watchdog statemachine operation for crashes late in the boot process:
 - We wait for GetPowerUpCause to arrive before executing this statemachine.
 Once it has, we start a death counter, which gives the CPU five seconds to send the Ring of Light boot animation, which it usually does if the boot succeeds.
   If it doesn't in time, we reboot.
+- In a first for hacked SMCs, the Ring of Light actually indicates boot progress.
+When we receive GetPowerUpCause, we set the LEDs so it displays a Red/Orange/Green pattern.
 - We hook the IPC function responsible for handling the power LED state.
 Once the CPU enables the animation, we assume the boot has succeeded and disable our watchdog.
+- If the CPU raises a RRoD error, we cancel the watchdog, allowing the unfortunate user to get their error code instead of having the system constantly reboot on them.

 ## Building